johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part1.md

    }
    ```

 So we can recognize that `getPayload()` is a helper that wraps payloads in this standard Nest message structure.
-If you're paying close attention, you'll notice that `getPayload()` (not shown here --xxx-- look at the `service.ts` source code to see it) copies the `message.id` field from the inbound request (which we'll ensure also has the canonical Nest message structure) to the outbound message.
+If you're paying close attention, you'll notice that `getPayload()` (not shown here &#8212; look at the `service.ts` source code to see it) copies the `message.id` field from the inbound request (which we'll ensure also has the canonical Nest message structure) to the outbound message.
 We haven't really discussed these `id` fields yet, but they'll become very important when we dive into the "client side" of our transporter starting in Part 4.

 #### Native Requestor App (customerApp)